caramelthing/PythonLessons/python plan and goals.md

 Read me file apparently best practice

-So this repo will have many small bits of code where i take learning modules from youtube and my book and build them practically. just an example to use git really.
+So this repo will have many small bits of code where i take learning modules from youtube and my book and build them practically. just an excuse to use git really.

 Book: Automate the boring stuff with Python.